joelr/developer.everydayhero.com/content/overview.md

     $ curl -i https://everydayhero.com/api/v2/leaderboards?ids=123

-In this example the `:ids` parameter is passed in query string.
+In this example the `ids` parameter is passed in the query string.

 For POST requests, parameters not included in the URL should be encoded as JSON with a Content-Type of ‘application/x-www-form-urlencoded’: